edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesplus: bytes ++ bytes -> bytes

-    Concatenates given sets of :eql:type:`bytes` into one.
+    Concatenates two given sets of :eql:type:`bytes` into one.

     This results in a reference of both bytesets conjoined together: